-My most recent post for the Caught By The River was published recently, for my Wandering the River Taff column.
+My latest post for Caught By The River was published recently, for my Wandering the River Taff column.
 In it, I explored the history of Clarence Bridge, which connects the wards of Butetown and Grangetown.
 I always end up doing about ten thousand percent more research than I can fit in the columns, so get ready for all the interesting extra bits I couldn’t cram in.

 The basic history of the bridge is documented in the piece:

 A wooden swing bridge went over the Taff, about a hundred or so metres south of where the bridge is today, joining ‘Lower Grangetown’ to the Docks.
 This bridge connected the areas from 1861 to 1890 – the period when the docks started booming.
 Increasing numbers of people started using the bridge to get to work from Grangetown, but the Taff Vale Railway Co leased the bridge privately, and started charging for its use.

 (Map: Glamorgan XLVII, surveyed: 1878 to 1879.
 Published: 1885)

 Towards the top right of the picture, you’ll see James Street running horizontally across (it’s where you’ll find the police station today).
 If you stretch that line out directly to the left, you’ll find the current location of Clarence Bridge.

 I did quote from the wonderful Grangetown Cardiff’s history section in my column, but I didn’t manage to get all the details in.
 On the day they introduced the toll, local residents rioted and threw the bridge’s gate off its hinges and threw it in the river.